microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether the search string in the Find Widget is seeded from the editor selection.
   "editor.find.seedSearchStringFromSelection": true,

-  // Controls whether the editor has code folding enabled "editor.folding": true,
+  // Controls whether the editor has code folding enabled.
+  "editor.folding": true,

   // Controls the strategy for computing folding ranges. `auto` uses a language specific folding strategy, if available. `indentation` uses the indentation based folding strategy.